SBX WOS · Warehouse Orchestration System

 A system that doesn't just track.
 It thinks.

-Warehouse orchestration is the missing layer between your WMS and your automation hardware.
+Warehouse orchestration- the missing layer between your WMS and your automation hardware.

 Traditional warehouse management systems track inventory and record transactions.
 Warehouse control systems direct individual machines.
 But neither was built to coordinate the full operational reality of a modern mechanized distribution center — where dozens of MHE operators, AMRs, AGVs, reach trucks, and fixed automation make thousands of interdependent decisions every hour.
 The result is predictable: aisle conflicts, pick starvation, MHE type mismatches, dock coordination failures, and supervisors spending every shift firefighting rather than managing.
 These are not equipment problems or people problems.
 They are orchestration problems.
 Stackbox WOS is the real-time orchestration layer that sits above your existing WMS — continuously answering four questions across every shift: What needs to be done right now?
 Who — operator and MHE — should do it?
 In what sequence?
 And how should the plan adapt when conditions change?